top of page

 Historic

-Established in 1975, the Kreitman Foundation has supported a number of areas over the years.
+Established in 1975 with funds from the family supermarket business, the Kreitman Foundation has supported a number of areas over the years.

 The current trustees came onboard more recently and began by focussing on the smaller area of gender norms in UK education (further background in our blog), initially driven by an interest in the LGBTI+ rights of children and young people and the desire to build trustee skills in an arguably smaller domain than climate.